| | | | | |

 Atoms are tiny but very important building blocks of everything in our world.
-Find out what are the three things that make up an atom, and how to make your own atom model project.
+Find out what are the three things that make up an atom, and how to make your own scientific model of an atom.
 We have a list of materials you need, it’s super simple, and tips and suggestions for easy atoms you can make.

 Pin